BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: More Related Works

-\paragraph{Reinforcement Finetuning (RFT).} Reinforcement finetuning (RFT) has become a pivotal paradigm for aligning Large Language Models (LLMs) with human preferences and enhancing reasoning capabilities.
-Early approaches, commonly known as Reinforcement Learning from Human Feedback (RLHF)~\citep{ouyang2022rlhf}, train a reward model to approximate human preferences and then optimize the policy using reinforcement learning algorithms such as PPO~\citep{2017ppo}.
-Subsequent research introduced direct preference optimization methods such as DPO~\citep{2023dpo} and its variants KTO~\citep{2024kto}, ORPO~\citep{2024orpo}, and SimPO~\citep{2024simpo}, which bypass the need to train an explicit reward model.
-More recently, researchers have observed that when rewards are automatically verifiable—such as in mathematics or code generation—RFT can substantially enhance reasoning performance, leading to the emergence of verifiable-RL frameworks like RLVR, where GRPO~\citep{grpo2024} serves as a PPO-style adaptation designed for such settings.
-Building on these foundations, variants like DAPO~\citep{yu2025dapo} and GSPO~\citep{2025gspo} further refine the optimization dynamics, while other studies explore entropy regularization~\citep{2025primeentropy,2025entropy28} and reward shaping~\citep{2025seedgrpo,2025trinity}.
-Despite these algorithmic advances, a critical bottleneck remains—the \emph{data curriculum}, i.e., how tasks are selected and presented during RFT, which crucially determines training efficiency.
+Reinforcement Finetuning (RFT) has become a pivotal technique for aligning LLMs with human values and enhancing their capabilities in complex reasoning tasks \citep{2023gpt4, guo2025deepseek, zeng2025simplerl, he2025skywork}.
+Initial RLHF methods using PPO \citep{2017ppo} have been complemented by preference optimization techniques like DPO \citep{2023dpo} and its variants such as KTO \citep{2024kto}, ORPO \citep{2024orpo} and SimPO \citep{2024simpo}.
+More recently, attention has shifted to rejection-sampling-based finetuning, popularized by frameworks like GPRO \citep{grpo2024} for its effectiveness in verifiable reasoning.
+This has spurred variants like DAPO \citep{yu2025dapo} and GSPO \citep{2025gspo}, with further work focusing on algorithmic refinements \citep{2025primeentropy, 2025entropy28} and reward shaping \citep{2025seedgrpo, 2025trinity}.
+Despite these algorithmic advances, the data curriculum, that how tasks are selected and presented, remains a critical bottleneck for RFT efficiency.

 \paragraph{The Role of Data Curriculum} The importance of data difficulty in RFT is increasingly recognized, leading to the creation of highly challenging benchmarks \citep{2025bigmath, he2025deepmath, gao2025omni}.
 Beyond dataset creation, data selection and curriculum design has also become a central topic of investigation.
 For Supervised Finetuning (SFT), a variety of data selection and curriculum strategies have been widely studied based on quality \citep{2024deita, 2024superfilter}, diversity \citep{2025daar, 2024instag}, or pre-assessed difficulty \citep{2025mindgym, 2025limo}.
 However, such static methods are ill-suited for the dynamic nature of RFT.
-This has motivated a focus on dynamic curricula that adapt to the model's evolving capabilities, typically by leveraging the notion of \textbf{task difficulty} \citep{cheng2025revisiting, 2025hardexamples, li2025can}.
+This has motivated a focus on dynamic curricula that adapt to the model's evolving capabilities, typically by leveraging the notion of \textbf{task difficulty} \citep{cheng2025revisiting, 2025hardexamples, li2025can, toloubidokhti2023dats, wang2501mpts}.